aphecetche/hugo-aphecetche/content/page/saf3-usermanual.md

 root[1] .x runXXX.C
 ```

-Your `runXXX.C` must Upload and Enable the special AliceVaf.par package (note that you can *not* use the same as for the VAF), like this :
+Your `runXXX.C` must Upload and Enable the special AliceVaf.par package, like this :

 ```c++
 TList *list = new TList();